Please use the menu below to navigate to any article section:

 If you can buy an investment that will allow you to “manufacture” some capital growth– by buying right and buying something that needs a bit of a facelift – it’s an added bonus that could mean you can build your portfolio faster.

-Being able to see the potential in a tired 1970’s apartment where others only see bland and boring can give you the winning edge in two ways.
+Being able to see the potential in a tired 1970’s apartment or villa unit where others only see bland and boring can give you the winning edge in two ways.

 The key is to avoid money pits that require a lot of structural repairs, as it’s the cosmetic work that adds value, rather than things you can’t see, such as re-wiring and re-plumbing.